Finnimore History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Finnimore is a name whose history is entwined with the ancient Anglo-Saxon tribes of Britain.
 It was a name for a person who was perceived to be splendid and very likable.
 The surname is derived from the Old French words fin, a nickname for a very elegant man and amour, which is means love.

 Early Origins of the Finnimore family

 The surname Finnimore was first found in Devonshire where "Sir Gilbert Finemer or Finemore held half a knight's fee of the Honour of Clare, temp.
 Henry II.; and bore the red chevrons of his suzerain on a field of ermine.
 The name is also found at Hinksey in Berkshire; and in the church of St. Lawrence at Reading there is a monument to the memory of one of this family, with the following quaint inscription: 'Under they feet, reader, lie the remains of Richard Fynemore, his father's Benjamin, and his brother's Joseph; who coming from Oxon to the burial of a friend, found here his own grave, 1664.'
 The manor of Tingewick in Buckinghamshire was given in 1210 by this family to the monastery de Monet Rothomago in Normandy.
 It had passed to them from the Lacys before the reign of Henry III.
 They probably gave their name to the neighbouring village of Finmore in Oxfordshire.
 Hugh de Finemer was Vicar of Shabbington, Buckinghamshire in 1348."